flashwing-04/showtime-website-project-archive/content/ss22/master/m3-geolocation/_features.md

 {{<image src="editor-filter.png" alt="editor filter" caption="Home screen with Filterfunction">}}
 ## Create POI by category
-Each editor can create categories with a specific color in which they later can assign POI to (e.g Queerwalk, forced labor in Berlin, etc).
+Each editor can create categories with a specific color in which they later can assign POI to (e.g. Queerwalk, forced labor in Berlin, etc).
 The POI contain an address, an address description, a description and assets (for now audio and images).
 The address can be typed in or set by clicking on a location on the map.

 {{<image src="editor-create.png" alt="editor create" caption="Creating a new poi">}}